Private hostnames and IPs

 Create a Local Domain Fallback entry

-Create a new Local Domain Fallback entry pointing to the internal DNS resolver.
+Next, we need to create a Local Domain Fallback entry that points to the internal DNS resolver.
 The rule in the following example instructs the WARP client to resolve all requests for

 Next, update your Cloudflare Tunnel configuration to ensure it is using QUIC as the default transport protocol.
 This will enable